Skip to main content

 What Debt Relief Actually Means (and What It Doesn't)

 Debt relief is an umbrella term that covers several different strategies for resolving debt: settlement, consolidation, credit counseling, and bankruptcy.
 Each one works differently, costs differently, and fits different situations.
-"Debt relief" by itself doesn't mean anything specific until you know which type you're talking about.
+"Debt relief" by itself doesn't mean anything specific until the type is identified.

-Look, the term gets thrown around a lot in advertising.
-You've probably seen billboards and late-night ads promising to "cut your debt in half."
+The term gets thrown around a lot in advertising.
+Billboards and late-night ads often promise to "cut debt in half."
 That language sells, but it doesn't inform.
-So let's actually break down what the term covers.
+Here's a clearer breakdown.

-At the core, debt relief means any structured approach to making your debt more manageable or resolving it for less than you owe.
+At the core, debt relief means any structured approach to making debt more manageable or resolving it for less than the full balance.
 That could mean:

 • Negotiating directly with creditors to accept a reduced lump-sum settlement - see how our debt settlement program works